 As lots of children do I loved to draw and paint, but as I got older I was encouraged to “get a real job/career”.
 I still painted some on the side and put it in the closet.
-One of those paintings is an abstract in oil, it is a pure strange medieval vision that I finished mostly in one all night painting session during the start of the Iraq war.
+One of those paintings is an abstract, it is a pure strange medieval vision that I finished mostly in one all night painting session during the start of the Iraq war.

 What is your favorite breed to paint?

 I am very much drawn to the Baroque horses.
 The Spanish Horse, the Lipizzaner, Kladruber and the Lusitano.